benjamincrozat/legacy-blog/posts/5-how-to-redirect-to-another-page-php.md

 // The following code will never be executed thanks to exit().
 ```

+If you don't stop code execution, the user will be redirected to the new URL **after** the code has finished running.

 ## Set the correct HTTP code

 The `header()` function can take a third parameter.
 Using PHP named arguments, we can set it to another HTTP code.
 For instance, when you add a `Location` header, the HTTP code will automatically be set to `302`.
-But what if we want to perform a 301 redirect instead?
+But what if we want to perform a 301 redirect to the new URL instead?

 ```php
 header('Location: https://example.com/some/page', response_code: 301);